JinhoLee93/Computer-Vision/photometric_stereo/README.md

 - I'm using [im2bw function](https://www.mathworks.com/help/images/ref/im2bw.html) from MATLAB to render it easier to get the object properties in [findSphere.m](https://github.com/JinhoLee93/Computer_Vision/blob/main/photometric_stereo/findSphere.m).

 Now we have all the information we need from the sphere.
 The computer is able to detect it!
 The next step should be gathering information from light directions.
-- As we can see from the picture of the sphere above, the brightness
+- As we can see from the picture of the sphere above, only the magnitude of the brightness changes on the surface.
+- So, only the magnitude differs.
+We kind of understand what's going on here.
+Further away from the light source, the lower the magnitude of the brightness, which insinuates we can actually compute the direction of the light by finding pixels with maximum brightness!
+- More pictures with the sphere lit by different light sources are already prepared.